-In Installed tab, you can find only the installed plugins.
-The external plugins can be uninstalled and reinstalled using the [Uninstall plugin] and [Reinstall plugin] buttons.
-You can [Upgrade all] here as well.
+In the Installed tab, you'll find listed the Core plugins, that you can not uninstall.
+You can extend this list with external plugins that can be uninstalled and reinstalled any time, using the Uninstall Plugin and Reinstall Plugin buttons.
+You can Upgrade All the plugins here as well.